Thailand Food Guide

 Larb (Laab)

-An Isaan (northeastern Thai) minced meat salad flavored with fresh herbs, toasted rice powder, lime juice, and chili, considered the unofficial national dish of neighboring Laos.
+An Isaan (northeastern Thai) minced meat salad seasoned with fresh herbs, toasted rice powder, lime juice and chili.
+It's also widely considered the unofficial national dish of neighboring Laos.

 Allergens: